Our Trust was established in 2014 for schools choosing to become an academy as well as for those who found themselves in need of a sponsor.

 Find out more about Disability Confident at: www.gov.uk/disability-confident

-DDAT values local accountability through a Local Governing Body.
+DDAT values local accountability through a Local Academy Committee.
 In the circumstances where a school is less than Good, DDAT will take responsibility for governance and work to quickly rebuild the capacity of leaders at all levels so that the school regains earned autonomy.

 DDAT aims to ensure consistency of terms and conditions at the time of conversion and also for new staff joining after conversion.
 As such all staff should be treated no less favourably than they would within a LA school whilst working for DDAT.